lectron/kosmos/README.md

    - Showing which world is currently loaded by which server.
    - If a world is already loaded on one server, subsequent player who joins via subdomain will go to correct server.
    - This will prevent world being loaded twice on many different spigot servers
-   - IP column will use server's private IP address
+   - IP and port columns will use Spigot's server.properties' server-ip and server-port values

 | world  | ip | port |
 | --- | --- | ----- |